l4f2s4/pyqt5-linux-wifi-jamming-tools/README.md

 ---
 *linux operating system*
 ---
-`make sure you have linux operating system with wireless-adapter configuration and this tools are installed namely:nmcli,airmon-ng`
+`make sure you have linux operating system with wireless-adapter configured and this tools are installed namely:nmcli,airmon-ng`

 *python3*
 ---
-`pyqt5,pywifi package`
+`install pyqt5,pywifi package`